End of Year Fundraising

 When you think about it, it shouldn’t really come as a big surprise that there is a spike in giving at the end of the year.
 People who had giving at the back of their minds realize that their donation can’t wait any longer or else they’ll miss out on that year’s target.
 They’re also very likely thinking about the tax credits they might get in the new year.

 For an Islamic Centre raising funds for a Masjid project, year-end is probably the next most important period after Ramadan, and in my humble opinion surpasses the periods of the 10 days of Thul Hijja and Giving Tuesday in value.

 Of course it goes without mention that the greatest days of the year are the first 10 days of Thul Hijja, but they come just two months after Ramadan and many people may not be in a position to donate again that soon.
 Giving Tuesday is also a good day to raise funds, but its numbers just don’t come anywhere close to those of year-end; for example, NextAfter’s study states that 3.8% of revenue came in on Giving Tuesday as compared with 20% that came on the last day of the year.

 As fundraising initiatives are at their peak during the blessed month of Ramadan, a similar push should be made at the end of the year.
-For example, an online campaign on social media can be run in the last 1-2 weeks of the year.
-Perhaps a mini-fundraiser can be held after the last Jumuah prayer of the year.
-Islamic Centres ought to make the most out of the last few days of the year to reap the benefits that naturally come with them.
+After all, it is nicely spaced from Ramadan, roughly 6 months later.
+Similar fundraising initiatives can be done, such as running an online campaign on social media over the whole month of December, holding a mini-fundraiser during the last Jumuah prayer of the year, and re-engaging past donors using e-mail.
+Islamic Centres ought to make the most of the last month of the year to reap the fundraising benefits that naturally come with the end of a year.